CERT-Polska/n6/docs/src/install_and_conf/step_by_step/supervisor.md

 n6recorder                              RUNNING   pid 3930, uptime 0:00:15
 ```

-You can use commands like `start` or `stop` to control a single or all of the processes.
+You can use commands like `start` or `stop` to control a single process

-## Managing message broker queues, created by running components
+or all processes...

+!!! tip

+    Inside the `supervisorctl` prompt, type `help` to learn more about
+    available commands...

+## Components and Queues...

-Check the RabbitMQ's management GUI for new queues, which should have been created by each
+Check the RabbitMQ's management web interface for new queues, which
+should have been created by each *n6 pipeline* component that is
-component that consumes incoming messages.
+supposed to consume incoming messages.

-To start some data flow, you should run some collectors.
-You can do it manually, or schedule
+To start data flow, you need to run some *collectors*.
+You can do it
-Cron jobs to run them periodically.
+manually, or schedule *Cron* jobs to run them periodically...

+!!! note

+    From each *collector*, data is received by a *parser* (in rare cases,
+    by multiple *parsers*).